tjresearch/research-tiffany/README.txt

 Requirements/Dependencies (with links for installation instructions):
 1. darknet (requirement for YOLO): https://pjreddie.com/darknet/install/
-2. CUDA (allows you to run YOLO with GPU): https://developer.nvidia.com/cuda-downloads
+2. CUDA (allows you to run YOLO with your GPU): https://developer.nvidia.com/cuda-downloads
 3. OpenCV (allows you to run YOLO on video footage): https://docs.opencv.org/master/d7/d9f/tutorial_linux_install.html
 4. Approximately 50 images of handicap parking passes in cars to use to make the training and test set
 4. Using a Linux system is recommended, but this process is still possible on a Windows system